(or in this case lack of layers)

 +10C (50F) on calm days in the sun on sheltered ice climbs.

-Generally Merino wool or Capilene, two piece set ups and one piece union suits depending on the temperatures.
-Some times even those would get layered.
+Generally Merino wool or Capilene, two piece set ups.
+Some times even these will get layered.

 Mid layer/insulation ?